-NOTE: The PACE) provider must have established written policies and procedures for safeguarding all data, books, and records against loss, destruction, unauthorized use, or inappropriate altercation.
+NOTE: The PACE provider must have established written policies and procedures for safeguarding all data, books, and records against loss, destruction, unauthorized use, or inappropriate altercation.

-Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the provider, the beneficiaries or their families, directly or indirectly to any unauthorized person.
+Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the provider, the beneficiaries or their families, directly or indirectly, to any unauthorized person.
 The provider must safeguard the confidentiality of any information that might identify the beneficiary or their family.

-The information may be released only under the following conditions:
+The information may be released only in accordance with the following:

-- Court order; - Beneficiary's written informed consent for release of information; - Written consent of the individual to whom the beneficiary's rights have been devolved when the beneficiary has been declared legally incompetent; or - Compliance with the Federal Law, Confidentiality of Alcohol and Drug Abuse Patients Records (42 CFR, Part 2).
+- 1. Court order; - 2.
+Beneficiary's written informed consent for release of information; - 3.
+Written consent of the individual to whom the beneficiary's rights have been devolved when the beneficiary has been declared legally incompetent; or - 4.
+Compliance with the Federal Law, Confidentiality of Alcohol and Drug Abuse Patients Records (42 CFR, Part 2).

 A provider must, upon request, make available information in the case records to the beneficiary or legally responsible representative.
-If, in the professional judgment of the administration of the provider, it is felt that the information contained in the record would be damaging to the beneficiary, that information may be withheld from the beneficiary except under court order.
+If, in the professional judgment of the administration of the provider, the information contained in the record would be damaging to the beneficiary, that information may be withheld from the beneficiary except under court order.